riazibrahim/Excel2DB/README.md

 ```
 Rerun if there are multiple sheets, the database table will be updated as long as column headings are same.

-The output will be generated as reports.db in root folder.
+The output will be generated as reports.db in 'outputs' folder.
 Go crazy with the database.

 ##### To get help:
 ```